Private Education Spending Drops for First Time in Five Years

 Over 20% Decrease for Households Earning 3 to 4 Million Won per Month

 For the first time since the COVID-19 pandemic, private education spending by households with children has decreased.
-It is analyzed that as consumer sentiment has weakened, academy fees have become a target for budget tightening.
+It is analyzed that as consumer sentiment weakens, academy fees have become a target for budget tightening.
 The decline was more pronounced among households at or below the median income level, while high-income families saw only a slight reduction.

 According to the National Data Office (formerly Statistics Korea) National Statistics Portal (KOSIS) on December 21, the average monthly spending on private academy education for students in married households with unmarried children in the third quarter of this year was 413,000 won, a 0.7% decrease from a year earlier.
-This is the first year-on-year decline in private academy education spending by households with children in about five years, since the fourth quarter of 2020.
+This is the first year-on-year decrease in private academy education spending by households with children in about five years, since the fourth quarter of 2020.

 Private education spending decreased throughout all four quarters of 2020, and then increased for 18 consecutive quarters.
 Spending on private academy education for students refers to supplementary and advanced learning expenses for elementary, middle, and high school students, as well as for young children and repeat test-takers.
 It is a representative indicator of the private education burden on households.